- Overview

 role assigned.
 Please check this documentation for details.

-The screenshot below illustrates the creation of such a secret for your QA NATS Broker
+The screenshot below illustrates how to create a secret for your QA NATS Broker

-Once saved we can go create a New Test within Microcks web console.
+Once saved, we can go create a New Test within the Microcks web console.
 Use the following elements in the Test form:

 - Test Endpoint: